 Harris Manchester College has signed up to, and is compliant with, Universities UK Accommodation Code of Practice.
-College accommodation is subject to the Tenancy Agreement.
-No student will be permitted to live in College accommodation who has not signed a tenancy agreement.
+College accommodation is subject to the Licence to occupy.
+No student will be permitted to live in College accommodation who has not signed a licence to occupy.

 Each room will be provided with (as a minimum) a single bed, wardrobe, desk, chair, bookshelves, notice board and desk lamp.
 Bed linen is provided weekly; students are responsible for changing their own beds.
 Towels are not provided.
 All rooms have wash hand basins and the majority have en suite bathrooms.
 All rooms have internet access.
 Please note that single sex houses cannot be guaranteed.

 Rooms will be inspected at the end of each term and any damage (other than normal wear and tear) will be charged to the student.
 Students will also be charged if the room is left in an untidy condition so that additional work on tidying and removal of belongings has to be done before the room can be used for conference guests.
 Students will be charged £50 for any loss of key.

 Queries regarding student accommodation should be addressed to the Housekeeper & Accommodation Manager, Tina Knowles (2)71022, email@example.com).

 The room allocation policy has been set by the Governing Body.
 It is